 Up Close Demonstrations

 Once we cover the concepts, your instructors spend the afternoon in the roastery.
 We’ll put what we’ve learned into practice by roasting a few batches and you can watch the live screen share of the roast curve on RoastPATH while we talk through the process.
 Between each batch, we’ll discuss as a group what we saw and talk through some strategy before returning to the roaster to try again.
-Primary roasting demonstrations take place on our 3kg roaster, and we may utilize other sized roasters throughout the class.
+Primary roasting demonstrations typically take place on our MCR-3 or MCR1500 roaster, and we may utilize other sized roasters throughout the class.

 Buying green coffee can be daunting but selecting the right green coffee is one of the most important quality decisions you will make.
 We’ll send along in your ‘Class Box’ a greens sample, grading mat and greens defects info and together we’ll sort and analyse green coffee.
 We will discuss strategies of green buying including green coffee grading, sample roasting, cupping analysis, and more.
 After all, a roaster can only be as good as the coffee they roast.